basshelal/Waqti/app/src/main/java/uk/whitecrescent/waqti/docs/base/collections/List.md

 # List

-A List is an abstract Collection of Tasks that groups Tasks sequentially and shows only those that satisfy a given List Property which may be Task Property(s).s
+A List is an abstract Collection of Tasks that groups Tasks sequentially and shows only those that satisfy a given List Property which may be Task Property(s).

 For example a List "Today" can be the Collection of Tasks that have their time Property being equivalent to today's date, another List "Soon" can be the Collection of Tasks that have their Constraints ending soon etc, these Lists should be flexibly